andgineer/goodreads-export/docs/en/index.md

 This command will generate subfolders within the current directory: `reviews`, `toread`, and `authors`, each populated with corresponding markdown files.

-Alternatively, you can specify a direct path to a folder within your Obsidian vault where your books are organized, and the application will update that location.
+Alternatively, instead of `.` you can specify a path to a folder within your Obsidian vault where your books are organized, and the application will update that location.

 ### Templates